-The Society’s youth music education programs, offered at no charge to schools, students or parents, and available to all Orange County public and private schools, have been one of the primary supplements to make up for the lack of funding for music education in our county’s schools and reach nearly 200,000 students, from kindergarten through high school, each year.
+The Society’s youth music education programs, offered at no charge to schools, students or parents, and available to all Orange County public and private schools, have been one of the primary supplements to make up for the lack of funding for music education in our county’s schools and reach more than 160,000 students, from kindergarten through high school, each year.

 Kindergarten through second grade teachers dance and sing and learn more about music and children’s literature that they can teach to students.
 Second graders walk into the Renée and Henry Segerstrom Concert Hall and are fascinated as the Disneyland Band takes them on a musical exploration of the history of the American band.
 Third graders get a hands-on experience with the instruments of the orchestra through our Music Mobiles.
 Woodwind, brass, percussion, and string ensembles visit schools and perform for fourth through sixth grade students.
 Fifth graders hear a concert (perhaps for the first time) performed by kids not much older than them who are part of the Orange County Youth Symphony Orchestra, and watch as ballet dancers twirl and jump across the stage.

 Schools must be enrolled in the Society’s youth music education programs in order to participate; these programs are not open to the public.
 All programming is based on the California Visual and Performing Arts Standards, and History and Social Science and English and Language Arts standards are integrated into programs.

 The Committees of the Philharmonic Society deliver music programming right to schools.
 This programming offers friendly encounters with professional musicians, providing intimate experiences to students in familiar surroundings.
 Musical instruments are brought into the classroom by docented Music Mobiles, K-2 teachers attend workshops teaching them how to integrate music and movement into cross-curricular activities, and smaller groups of students enable a more personal experience.